-The student writes one publishable research paper that demonstrates the ability to develop a research question, to address key theoretical issues related to the research question, or to gather, analyze, and interpret data systematically to address that question.
-The paper could be inspired by course work, but will ultimately derive from the Readings and Conference and/or Research work with the supervisor.
+The student writes one publishable research paper that demonstrates the ability to develop a research question, to address key theoretical issues related to the research question, and to gather, analyze, and interpret data systematically to address that question.
+The paper can be inspired by course work but will ultimately derive from the Readings and Conference and/or Research work with the supervisor.

-- The paper will be written in the style and format of a leading journal in the student's approach. - The paper must receive comments from the supervisor (and, ideally, from other committee members also) and be revised at least once based on those comments. - The revised paper is due on April 1, which will typically coincide with the student's fourth semester.
+- The paper will be written in the style and format of a leading journal in the student's approach. - The paper must receive comments from the supervisor (and from other committee members) and be revised at least once based on those comments. - The revised paper is due on April 1, which will typically coincide with the student's fourth semester.
 It will be evaluated by the student's supervisor and by the committee.
-The committee's approval of the paper must be ratified by the faculty of the relevant approach. - If the student has not produced a suitable research paper by this deadline, they will receive an evaluation of "unsatisfactory," subject to the stipulations associated with that evaluation.
-If they then fail to have their MA paper approved by the end of their 5th semester, they will be dismissed from the program.
-This deadline may be extended by the Graduate Committee if they decide that circumstances beyond control of the student warrant such an action. - The paper will be presented in a School-wide research symposium (see below) in the Spring semester following the successful evaluation of the paper by the supervisor and committee. - Students are, of course, encouraged to develop additional research projects and write papers based on those projects during their graduate career, but they should focus on one paper for the completion of the MA.
+The committee's approval of the paper must be ratified by the faculty of the relevant approach.
+The approved paper will be presented in a SHESC-wide research symposium (see below) in the Spring semester, following the successful evaluation of the paper by the supervisor and committee. - If a student fails their MA paper and the concerns are judged by the student's supervisory committee to be remediable, the student may receive an unsatisfactory evaluation, be placed on probation, and allowed to repeat the experience once. - If the student fails to pass the second time, a recommendation will be made to the Graduate College that the student be withdrawn from the Program. - If a student fails their MA paper and the concerns are judged by the student's mentoring committee to be non-remediable, a recommendation will be made to the Graduate College that the student be withdrawn immediately from the Program. - Students are, of course, encouraged to develop additional research projects and write papers based on those projects during their graduate career, but they should focus on one paper for the completion of the MA.